fireagainsmile/launch/Lambda-wallet-instructions.md

 --broadcast-mode block -y

-In the pop-up dialog box, select the device and fill in the size of the space to be sold.
-If a device has already placed a sell order, you cannot place a second buy order.
+In the pop-up dialog box, select the Storage node and fill in the size of the space to be sold. （Only one sales order can be attached to a storage node.
+It is recommended to sell all the space at one time）.

 Odds, unit price There are also restrictions on the user's purchase conditions, the minimum purchase space, the shortest time, the longest time